What is a philosophy of ministry?

 Why is a philosophy of ministry important?

-We hope having a clearly stated philosophy of ministry for SCBC will:
+We hope that having a clearly stated philosophy of ministry for SCBC will:

 Our philosophy of ministry is composed of four sections: